almasgai/Site/content/posts/wula-alarm.md

 ## Solving a Common College Student Problem:

 Like most people, I enjoy sleep.
-A lot.
-Maybe too much.
-Waking up early in the morning is a herculean task for me because I'm a heavy sleeper.
-But I'm also taking an 8 am class this semester and don't want to sleep in.
+But I'm taking an 8 am class this semester and don't want to sleep in.
 I decided that between my knowledge on programming and electronics, I could somehow solve my problem.